CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/semanticscholar.md

 #### API search: Not yet supported features

 So far, the `rerun` functionality, which provides a more efficient way of redoing a search, is not implemented.
 Per default, rerun is set to `true`, which means that every time a query is entered again, a full search will be conducted.
 The functionality might be added in the future.

+Additionally, the result file has not been adapted to author search yet.
+Although it is still possible to search for authors by their S2-ID, the result file will not include any useful information but the url to the authors' web page in Semantic Scholar.

 ## Links
 - [SemanticScholar](https://www.semanticscholar.org)